-The Village of Warsaw is nestled in a picturesque valley at the crossroads of State Routes 19 and 20A.
+The Village of Warsaw is nestled in a picturesque valley called the “Crossroads of Western New York” where State Routes 19 and 20A intersect.

 The surrounding hills provide a changing backdrop with each season.
 There is the white of winter snow, the lush green of spring and summer, and the colorful display of fall foliage.
 Visitors come many miles, especially in the autumn, to enjoy the beauty of Warsaw’s hills and valley.